Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 - main.css
 - app.js

-Replace each comment in the `index.html`, linking to the respective source file and save!
+Replace each comment in the `index.html`, linking to the respective source file and save it!

 ```html
 <html>